-Each fall, SCA Scholars are invited to work in small groups in a laboratory setting with W.M.
-Keck Science Department faculty members to conduct and present research.
+Each fall, SCA Scholars are invited to work in small groups in a laboratory setting with faculty from the W.M.
+Keck Science Department and across the Claremont Colleges to conduct and present research through our STEAM (Science, Technology, Engineering, Art and Math) Program.
 Projects are diverse, allowing students to explore art, chemistry, biology, physics, computer science, mathematics, and/or psychology.
-Additionally, the student to faculty ratio of 6:1 provides a hands-on academic experience.
+Additionally, the average student to faculty ratio of 5:1 provides a hands-on academic experience.

-The program consists of four meetings between students and faculty, where experiments are conducted in the labs, and data is collected and analyzed.
-Students gain skills in designing an experiment by forming a hypothesis, observing and measuring the experiment in progress, writing results, and reporting on, evaluating, and supporting their findings.
-At the conclusion of the research sessions, students present their findings to their family, friends, and the Scripps College community in a symposium.
+The semester long program consists of Saturday meetings between students and faculty.
+Students gain research skills by forming a hypothesis, observing and measuring the experiment in progress, writing results, and reporting on, evaluating, and supporting their findings.
+At the conclusion of the research sessions, students present their findings to their family, friends, and the Scripps College community.

 Examples of Past Projects